Online Experimental Design With Estimation-Regret Trade-off Under Network Interference: Proof of Theorems in Section

 \begin{proof}[Proof of Lemma \ref{good_bad_event}] Define the complement of $\bbE_{i}$ as

 Based on the union bound, we have

-Based on the Hoeffding's inequality, we can bound the first term in~\eqref{eq39} by:
+Based on Hoeffding's inequality, we can bound the first term in Eq~\eqref{eq39} by:

-Besides, we can bound the second term in~\eqref{eq39} by:
+Besides, we can bound the second term in Eq~\eqref{eq39} by:

-where the first and last inequality is owing to the definition of $\T_i$, and the second inequality is owing to the Hoeffding's inequality.
-Based on~\eqref{eq52} and \eqref{eq53}, we have $\bP(\bbE_i) \ge 1 - (T - T_1 + 1)\delta$ for all $S_i$ satisfies $S_i \not = S^*$ and $\Delta^i > 0$.
+where the first and last inequality is owing to the definition of $\T_i$, and the second inequality is owing to Hoeffding's inequality.
+Based on Eq~\eqref{eq52} and Eq~\eqref{eq53}, we have $\bP(\bbE_i) \ge 1 - (T - T_1 + 1)\delta$ for all $S_i$ satisfies $S_i \not = S^*$ and $\Delta^i > 0$.
 Here we finish the proof of Lemma \ref{good_bad_event}. \end{proof}

 Now we can prove Theorem \ref{stochasticregret}.

 \begin{proof}[Proof of Theorem \ref{stochasticregret}] In the Proof of Lemma \ref{dependent_regret_stochastic}, we shows that for all $S_i \not = S^*,\ \Delta^i >0$, we have